 The development and delivery of WODM has been based on an existing workflow execution engine, called I3D Platform, provided by NT.
-The following key sub-components of the I3D Platform are kept, refined and repurposed to meet the tool requirements that have been detailed in D2.1 and D2.5:
+The following key sub-components of the I3D Platform are kept, refined, and repurposed to meet the tool requirements that have been detailed in D2.1 and D2.5:

-- services to define and manage the templates of work processes, enriched with an Extract Transform Load (ETL) tool to import work processes in Business Process Model and Notation (BPMN) format and automatically translate its content to populate the WODM's data model; this update will streamline the interactions and data exchange with the Process Modelling and Simulation tool (PMS). - services to issue executable work processes work orders based on templates.
-Once the process template is defined, it can be used to generate running instances. - services for the execution of work processes in semi-automatic way with the options to enable user interactions with running workorders and tasks.
+- services to define and manage the templates of work processes, enriched with an Extract Transform Load (ETL) tool to import work processes in Business Process Model and Notation (BPMN) format and automatically translate its content to populate the WODM's data model; this update will streamline the interactions and data exchange with the Process Modelling and Simulation tool (PMS).
+This ETL service has been changed to accommodate JSON format instead BPMN as it was agreed during project kick off. - services to issue executable work processes work orders based on templates.
+Once the process template is defined, it can be used to generate running instances. - sevices for assignation of resources to task - services for the execution of work processes in semi-automatic way with the options to enable user interactions with running workorders and tasks.

 The I3D Platform functionalities and services that are not relevant to the scope of COGITO have been removed, i.e., location manager and editor.
-Other functionalities are considered as temporary solutions, for instance the internal I3D Identity Management, and will be removed as they will be managed by different COGITO tools.
+Other functionalities are considered as temporary solutions, for instance the internal I3D Identity Management, these will be used as development option even though they are not necessary for COGITO project.
+WODM use original internal database structure from I3D updated by necessary data structures based on COGITO ontology model defined in D3.4 - COGITO Data Model and Ontology Definition and Interoperability Design v3.